Azure/azure-sdk-for-js/sdk/devcenter/developer-devcenter-rest/README.md

 ### Prerequisites

 - You must have an [Azure subscription](https://azure.microsoft.com/free/) to use this package.
+- You must have [configured](https://learn.microsoft.com/azure/dev-box/quickstart-configure-dev-box-service) a DevCenter, Project, Network Connection, Dev Box Definition, and Pool before you can create Dev Boxes
+- You must have [configured](https://learn.microsoft.com/azure/deployment-environments/) a DevCenter, Project, Catalog, and Environment Type before you can create Environments

 ### Install the `@azure-rest/developer-devcenter` package

 Install the Azure DevCenter REST client REST client library for JavaScript with `npm`: